shiqipan/polyhedron-rolling-covered-area/README.md

 # polyhedron-rolling-path
 This project generates rolling paths for convex polyhedron.
+Specifically,